GLOBAL MARKETS-Oil surges to 1 1/2-year high, Fed rate increase looms

 Emerging markets are already bracing for a difficult run if U.S. rate hikes push up the dollar and global bond yields.

-Turkey's lira has borne the brunt of much of the pressure in recent weeks, and it took another 1 percent hit alongside a sharp fall in Turkish bonds after data showed the country's economy suffering its first contraction since 2009.
+Turkey's lira has borne the brunt of much of the pressure in recent weeks, and it took another 1 percent hit alongside Turkish bonds after data showed the country's economy suffering its first contraction since 2009.

 Gold, meanwhile, which had a bumper first half of 2016, hit its lowest level since early February at $1,152 an ounce.